Dora Mwima: After 2008

 She decided to keep the baby, making her a teenage unwed mother, because the relationship with the baby's father did not work out.
 She found work at Darling Hair Collection Uganda, as executive secretary and director of brand.
 When Mwima's baby was a few months old, a new general manager was posted to Uganda as Mwima's boss.
 In her role as executive secretary, one of her roles was to take care of corporate guests.
 The new boss was Nader Barrak, a native of Lebanon, in the Middle East.
 He and Mwima developed a friendship which blossomed into a romantic relationship.

 In 2013, Mwima resigned her job at the company, to eliminate the conflicts of interest.
 In December 2013, Mwima and Barrak were married in a civil ceremony, followed by a church ceremony on 25 May 2014.
 Their wedding made the cover of "Bride & Groom", a bridal fashion magazine distributed in the countries of the East African Community.

-In March 2017, Mwima gave birth to twins, Geovanna Barrak (boy) and Sarafina Barrak (girl), the second and third children together.
-Each of the parents had a child before they met.
+In June 2015, Mwima gave birth to Gabriella Barrak (Girl).
+In March 2017, Mwima gave birth to twins, Giovanna Barrak (girl) and Serafin Barrak (boy), the second and third children together.

 In February 2019, according to The Observer (Uganda), Mwima revealed that the late Moses Ssekibogo was the natural father of her first born, Ethan Barrak.

+In October 2021, Dorah gave birth to Sibella Barrak(girl), and in November 2023 her last born Enso Barrak (boy) was born.

 Residence

-In 2014, Mwima and her husband relocated from Kampala, Uganda to Bujumbura, in Burundi, where Nader Barrak was the General Manager of "Darling Hair Collection Burundi".
-They also maintain a home in the neighborhood of Bukoto, in the Nakawa Division of Kampala, Uganda's capital city.
-Later they relocated back to Uganda.
+In 2014, Mwima and her husband relocated from Kampala, Uganda to Bujumbura, in Burundi, where Nader Barrak was the Country Manager of "Darling Hair Manufacturers Burundi".
+In 2016 they relocated back to Uganda.

+In 2021, during the COVID-19 lockdown, Dorah Mwima launched Queen Ma, a company that produces natural and organic teas and essential oils for mothers and newborns.

+In 2023, Mwima opened the WOW MOM Center, offering childbirth classes and doula services.
+The center expanded into the WOW MOM Wellness and Birth Center in April 2025.